koalacoding/e_commerce/README.md

 ## To do.

-* Add jQuery confirmation on civility buttons in register.php.
+* Add an interface using jQuery in the admin zone allowing to delete, add and modify the name of the header menu.

+Minimum number of menu buttons will be 0, and the maximum will be set to prevent a design break.

 ## To commit.